New Student FAQ

 All about baring your belly (or not):

-Again, let me reiterate that you do NOT have to bare your belly for bellydance.
+Again, let us reiterate that you do NOT have to bare your belly for bellydance.
 Not now, not ever.
 There are costuming options for all levels of modesty and all preferences for style.
 In class, so long as you are not wearing baggy tee shirts, which obscure your body line, then anything you feel comfortable in will do–fitted tee shirts, tank tops, leotards, etc. Bared or not, your belly is a beautiful thing–a seat of power which bellydance draws from.
-Feel free to show it off or keep it covered at any time in my classes!
+Feel free to show it off or keep it covered at any time in our classes!

 Will I lose weight doing bellydance?

-Bellydance is good for you, and it is so much more than a path to your individual definition of fitness.
+Bellydance is good for you, and it is so much more than a path to any individual definition of fitness.
 It offers a holistic approach to your physical, mental, and emotional states as you study and practice the skills it demands.

 I have taken bellydance classes with other teachers before.
 Can I join Level 2 or 3?

-I encourage students to try not to think of the levels as skill or experience based, but instead as collections of information.
+We encourage students to try not to think of the levels as skill or experience based, but instead as collections of information.
 While each level may contain more or less information, or move faster or slower, being familiar and comfortable with the concepts we cover in each is vital to being successful at the next level.
-Every student is different, and I encourage you to be patient and enjoy the journey!
+Every student is different, and we encourage you to be patient and enjoy the journey!

 I feel like I am not progressing as fast as I thought I would/as fast as those around me.
 This is hard!
 Any advice?